Help stop destructive bottom trawling!

 WE MUST BAN BOTTOM TRAWLING ON SEAMOUNTS

-I call on the New Zealand government to ban bottom trawling on seamounts and protect these taonga from destructive bottom trawl fishing.
+I call on the New Zealand government to ban bottom trawling on seamounts and protect these taonga from destructive bottom trawling.

-As the Minister responsible for protecting marine life and managing New Zealand’s fisheries, I ask that you amend fisheries rules to ban trawling on seamounts and similar deep-sea features.
+As the Minister responsible for protecting marine life and managing New Zealand’s fisheries, I ask that you amend legislation to ban trawling on seamounts and similar deep-sea features.

-New Zealand fishing companies send their vessels out to bottom trawl on seamounts and similar features on the high seas.
-I ask that you stop issuing high seas permits for bottom trawl fishing.
+New Zealand fishing companies send trawl vessels out to bottom trawl on seamounts and similar features on the high seas.
+I ask that you stop issuing high seas permits for bottom trawlers.

 Deep sea corals are critical for the wellbeing of our planet, and we need to act quickly protect them.